intermine/im-docs/docs/intermine.rst

 Extensive set of APIs and web tools
 --------------------------------------------

-InterMine can be accessed programmatically, and we provide client libraries for five commonly used programming languages (Python, Perl, Ruby, Java, JavaScript <links to libraries?>).
+InterMine can be accessed programmatically, and we provide client libraries for five commonly used programming languages (Python, Perl, Ruby, Java, JavaScript).
 This enables bioinformatician users to access InterMine functionality without using the web application and to query data from a number of different InterMine instances using a single script, or as part of an automated workflow.
 It also enables the easy embedding of InterMine analysis tools into external websites, as well as the development of external applications that access InterMine data.

 Highly developed and extensible system